UBCSailbot/docs/docs/current/sailbot_workspace/how_to.md

     ??? note "Run Grafana"

         1. Connect to the MongoDB database
-            0. Prerequisites:
-                1. MongoDB is running
+            1. Ensure that:
-                2. Not running Sailbot Workspace in a [GitHub Codespace](./setup.md#setup-sailbot-workspace-in-a-github-codespace){target=_blank}
+                1. You are not running Sailbot Workspace in a [GitHub Codespace](./setup.md#setup-sailbot-workspace-in-a-github-codespace){target=_blank}
+                2. MongoDB is running
-            1. Open the site by hovering over its local address and clicking "Open in Browser"
+            2. Open the site by hovering over its local address and clicking "Open in Browser"
-                - Grafana is running on port 3000
+                - The local address of Grafana is the line with a port of 3000
-            2. Login using the default username and password: `admin` and `admin`, respectively
+            3. Login using the default username and password: `admin` and `admin`, respectively
-            3. Once logged-in, click the cog icon (:material-cog:) in the bottom left to go to the data sources configuration page
+            4. Once logged-in, click the cog icon :material-cog: in the bottom left to go to the data sources configuration page
-            4. Add the `mongodb-community` data source
+            5. Add the `mongodb-community` data source
                 1. Paste our database's URL: `mongodb://localhost:27017`
                 2. Click "Save & test"
                 3. Verify that the message "MongoDB is Responding" pops up

-To stop running a program:

-1. Stop the program's container (where it is running):
-    1. Open Docker Desktop
+### Manage an optional program

+Each program runs in a Docker container.
+Containers can be managed using Docker Desktop or CLI commands:

+- View Sailbot Workspace containers

+    === ":material-docker: Docker Desktop"

-    2. Select "Containers" in the top right
+        1. Select "Containers" in the top right
-    3. Expand `sailbot_workspace_devcontainer`
+        2. Expand "sailbot_workspace_devcontainer"
-    4. Click the stop icon (:material-stop:) under actions for the container that you want to stop
-        - The name should be something like `<program>-1`

-    ??? note "Stop the program's container using terminal commands"

-        You will have to use this method if you didn't install Docker using Docker desktop.

-        In a terminal outside the Dev Container:

-        1. Get the program container's name by running `docker ps`, which lists the running containers
+            - The "Status" column shows whether a container is running or not

+    === ":octicons-terminal-24: CLI Commands"

+        ```
+        docker ps -a
+        ```

-            - The container should be named something like `sailbot_workspace_devcontainer-<program>-1`
+        - Sailbot Workspace containers should be named something like `sailbot_workspace_devcontainer-<program>-<number>`
+        - The `STATUS` column shows whether a container is running or not

+- View a container's logs, the output of the container (including errors that caused it to stop)

+    === ":material-docker: Docker Desktop"

+        1. Click on a container
+        2. Navigate to the "Logs" view if not already on it

+    === ":octicons-terminal-24: CLI Commands"

+        ```
+        docker logs <container>
+        ```

+- Start a container that is not running

+    === ":material-docker: Docker Desktop"

+        1. Click start :material-play:

+    === ":octicons-terminal-24: CLI Commands"

+        ```
+        docker start <container>
+        ```

-        2. Stop the program's container by running `docker stop <container>`
+- Stop a container that is running

-2. Stop future rebuilds of the Dev Container from restarting the program's container:
+    === ":material-docker: Docker Desktop"

+        1. Click stop :material-stop:

+    === ":octicons-terminal-24: CLI Commands"

+        ```
+        docker stop <container>
+        ```

+### Stop running an optional program

-    1. In `dockerComposeFile` of [`.devcontainer/devcontainer.json`](https://github.com/UBCSailbot/sailbot_workspace/blob/main/.devcontainer/devcontainer.json){target=_blank},
-       comment out the Docker Compose file that defines the program
+1. In `dockerComposeFile` of `.devcontainer/devcontainer.json`, comment out the Docker Compose file that the program is defined in: add `//` to the beginning of the line
+2. Stop the program's container: see [Manage an optional program](#manage-an-optional-program)

 ## Temporarily add apt packages

 If a task requires you to add apt packages, you can quickly test them in your Dev Container:

-1. Uncomment the section in [`Dockerfile`](https://github.com/UBCSailbot/sailbot_workspace/blob/main/.devcontainer/Dockerfile){target=_blank}
-   that installs additional packages
+1. Uncomment the section in `Dockerfile` that installs additional packages
 2. Add the desired packages below the line `# Your package list here` with the format:

     ```sh